enesdemirelus/mnist-using-numpy/README.md

 # MNIST Neural Network from Scratch

+Note: All the code has been written by me.

 A small neural network that recognizes handwritten digits, written with nothing but NumPy.
 No PyTorch, no TensorFlow.
 Forward pass, backpropagation and gradient descent are all done by hand.

 It gets **90.5% accuracy** on the MNIST test set.